 Windows starts to a black screen and spinning cursor?
-Find out below how to repair Windows, return to the previous version after an update gone wrong, boot into Safe Mode, and more—even if pressing F8 does nothing for you during startup.
+Find out here how to boot into Safe Mode to repair Windows, return to the previous version after an update gone wrong, and more—even if pressing F8 does nothing for you during startup.

 First, One Red Can of Cocoa and One Red Can of Cocoa and One Red…